dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_quantum_annealing_intro.rst

 first excited state---that with the lowest energy apart from the ground state---approaches the ground state closely and then diverges away again.
-The minimum distance between the ground state and the first excited state throughout any point in the anneal is called the *minimum gap*.
+The minimum distance between the ground state and the first excited state throughout any point in the anneal is called the :term:`minimum gap`.

 Certain factors may cause the system to jump from the ground state into a higher energy state.
 One is thermal fluctuations that exist in any physical system.